 It is essential to make every effort to provide affordable housing county-wide.
-All seven cities and the County maintain affordable apartment complexes for income qualified individuals.
-The cities of Brawley, Calexico, and Imperial are planning on developing additional complexes to their existing ones.
+All local jurisdictions maintain affordable apartment complexes for income-qualified individuals.
+The cities of Brawley, Calexico, and Imperial are planning to develop additional complexes with those in existence.

-In addition to affordable housing, most cities and the County have implemented additional housing programs through utilizing grant funds.
-The cities of Brawley, Calexico, El Centro, Imperial, and the Imperial County offer the First Time Home Buyer (FTHB) Program.
-This program helps low-income families become first time home owners by providing a low interest deferred second mortgage loan giving them the opportunity to make their home-owning dreams a reality.
+In addition to affordable housing, most cities and the county have implemented additional housing programs through utilizing grant funds.
+The cities of Brawley, Calexico, El Centro, Imperial, and the Imperial County offer the First-Time Home Buyer (FTHB) Program.
+This program helps low-income families become first-time homeowners by providing a low-interest deferred second mortgage loan, making home-ownership dreams a reality.
 Most of the cities also receive grants from funding sources, such as the California Department of Housing and Community Development, through its Community Development Block Grant (CDBG) program, to implement housing rehabilitation programs.
-These programs assist eligible homeowners in making improvement to their homes to create safe and sanitary environments, including solving overcrowded living conditions.
+These programs assist eligible homeowners in making improvements to their homes to create safe and sanitary environments, including solving overcrowded living conditions.